google-site-verification=3fn4-vhUCA6X0ZyVQOBU-zk7Q3EImfbsmAszEw4icOk

 This rotation lasts for 4 weeks and is only part of the PGY-III rotation schedule.

-Intensive Care Unit (multiple 2-week blocks)
+Intensive Care Unit (one 2-week blocks)

-During the PGY-I and PGY-II years, our residents work alongside the internal medicine residents in the adult intensive care unit to care for critically ill patients.
+During the PGY-II years, our residents work alongside San Joaquin internal medicine residents in the adult intensive care unit to care for critically ill patients.
 Our ICU is a closed system (patients who enter the ICU have their care taken over by a designated ICU team).
 During this rotation, invasive procedures are practiced and refined including: arterial line placement, central venous catheter placement, lumbar puncture, thoracentesis, and paracentesis.
 Our residents also spend time learning how to use the ultrasound to help with fluid management, procedures, and detection of DVTs.
 In addition, our residents gain valuable experience with family discussions under the supervision of the ICU attendings.

 Geriatric Medicine (longitudinal)